ovsilya/badal_assignment/README.md

 - **VM instance** has been created in GCP with the access through the SSH connection.
 - **Document AI** by Google Cloud is used here as a tool for processing unstructured data to analyze and extract entities.
 - **General Form Processor** was created to extract form elements (this processor has public access).
+- Sample pdf document has been reduced to **3-5 pages** in order to comply with the processor limitations (up to 5 pages per document)
+- The .pdf form has been populated with **random information** (Names, addresses, etc.) for further processing and information detection.

 Below are the steps to be executed before running the analysis task on the General Form Processor.

 <h2>1.
-Enable the Cloud Document AI API</h2>
+Enable Cloud Document AI API</h2>

 - In Google Cloud Console, on the Navigation menu (Navigation menu), click APIs & services > Library.
 - Search for Cloud Document AI API, then click the Enable button to use the API in your Google Cloud project.

 <h2>2.
-Create a general form processor</h2>
+Create General Form Processor</h2>

-Next you will create a Document AI processor using the Document AI Form Parser.
+Next, create a Document AI processor using the Document AI Form Parser:
 - In the console, on the Navigation menu (Navigation menu), click Document AI > Overview.
 - Click Create processor and select Form Parser, which is a type of general processor.
 - Specify the processor name as form-parser and select the region US (United States) from the list.
 - Click Create to create the general form-parser processor.

 ```
-us parser: 27926b3449bc9ea8
+us Form Parser: 27926b3449bc9ea8
-eu parser: ff89fff9a3e82976
+eu Form Parser: ff89fff9a3e82976
+(*) Specialized Processors are also available upon request and can be used for specific types of documents (mortgage forms, paystubs, tax slips, etc.)
 ```
 In the SSH session create an environment variable to contain the Document AI processor ID.
 You must replace the placeholder for [your processor id]: